 Who else lives at German House?

-One teaching assistant, one resident assistant, and a faculty-in-residence live in German House, all fluent in the language.
+Oneresident assistant, a teaching assistant, and a faculty in residence live in German House, all fluent in the language.
 The resident assistant helps supervise students and helps them plan activities and progress with their language skills.
 Each year, 35 students live in the residence hall.
 This community, though small, is passionate about the German language and all that comes with it.

 It’s not all about the language …